 The free Staten Island Ferry from Lower Manhattan to Staten Island is a classic NYC experience.
 It’s also an excellent way to view the Statue of Liberty, Brooklyn Bridge, Ellis and Governors islands and, of course, the famous skyline of Manhattan’s financial district.
 It runs 24 hours a day, seven days a week, every 30 minutes on the hour and half hour (less frequently between midnight and 6am).
 If you want to experience the journey like a true New Yorker, hop on the ferry at rush hour for excellent people-watching and eavesdropping opportunities.
 It gets very chilly on deck (and even inside) so don’t forget to take some extra layers.

 Staten Island Ferry, Whitehall Terminal, Whitehall and Water St, New York

 Lucille’s Grill at the B.B.
 King Blues Club

 Right in the heart of Times Square, the B.B.
-King Blues Club is a full service venue and restaurant playing host to some of the biggest names in blues, R&B, rock and soul, along with plenty of top quality tribute bands, open daily from 11am – 1am.
-If your budget can’t quite stretch to some of the big ticket artists then make a beeline for Lucille’s Grill, a separate bar and restaurant located inside B.B.
+King Blues Club is a full service venue and restaurant playing host to some of the biggest names in blues, soul, rock and R&B, along with plenty of top quality tribute bands.
+But if your budget can’t quite stretch to some of the big ticket artists then make a beeline for Lucille’s Grill, a separate bar and restaurant located inside B.B.
 King’s, named after B.B’s guitar.
-With no cover charge, you can listen to free live music from New York’s local jazz, blues and rock scene every day of the week – the show starts at 8pm every night.
+With no cover charge, you can listen to free live music from New York’s local jazz, blues and rock scene every day of the week – the nightly show starts at 8pm.